nrfconnect/sdk-nrf/samples/openthread/coprocessor/README.rst

    :rows: nrf52840dk_nrf52840, nrf52833dk_nrf52833, nrf21540dk_nrf52840

 To test the sample, you need at least one development kit.
-Additional development kits programmed with the Co-Processor sample can be used for the :ref:`optional testing of network joining <ot_coprocessor_sample_testing_more_boards>`.
+Additional development kits programmed with the Co-processor sample can be used for the :ref:`optional testing of network joining <ot_coprocessor_sample_testing_more_boards>`.

-Moreover, the sample requires a Userspace higher layer process running on user's device in order to communicate with the MCU NCP part.
+Moreover, the sample requires a Userspace higher layer process running on user's device in order to communicate with the MCU co-processor part.
 This sample uses `wpantund`_ as reference.

 User interface